Developer Guide

 - Copy an activity from the

-refers to the index of the activity in thewishlist
+xrefers to the index of the activity in thewishlist. - Note

 a.
 Prerequisites: Currently in a